Transfer HD Video from iPhone or iPad to Your Computer

 - Click “Import” to copy the HD video to the Mac

-Mac users can also use Preview, iMovie, and even iPhoto to transfer the video over, but ultimately Image Capture is the quickest and lightest weight.
+Mac users can also use Preview, iMovie, and Photos, or iPhoto to transfer the video over, but ultimately Image Capture is the quickest and lightest weight.

-Copying Full HD Video from iPhone / iPad to a Windows PC
+How to Copy Full Resolution HD Video from iPhone / iPad to a Windows PC

 Windows PC’s can treat the iPhone, iPad, and iPod as part of the file system meaning you can access video files and pictures with Windows Explorer:

 - Connect the iPhone, iPad, iPod to the PC with a USB cable

 - Open “My Computer” and find the iOS device in the list of cameras and connected devices

 - Open the iOS device and browse for the video(s) you want to copy over, copy them to the desired location as usual in Windows using copy and paste or otherwise

 In a lot of ways, Windows is actually easier to access the HD movie files and pictures with, at least for those of us who are accustomed to working with a file system rather than apps like iMovie, iPhoto, Photos, and Image Capture.